How long does it take to implement a projective measurement?: Review of pertinent concepts

-The objects we are interested in are composed out of a very large number of \emph{interacting} particles with non-zero rest mass (such as electrons, nuclei, atoms, or molecules).
-To define a \emph{macroscopic} object, we estimate the size of each constituent by invoking the equipartition theorem.
-It states that the kinetic energy of a single particle at temperature $T$ is of the order $mv^2 \approx k_B T$, where $m$ is the mass of the particle, $v$ its velocity, and $k_B$ is Boltzman's constant.
-From this, we obtain the \emph{thermal de Broglie wavelength} $\lambda_\text{th} = h/\sqrt{mk_B T}$ of a single particle.
+The objects we are here interested in are composed out of a very large number of locally interacting particles with non-zero rest mass (this includes, e.g., electrons, nuclei, atoms, or molecules, but excludes the treatment of, e.g., noninteracting photons).
+To define a \emph{macroscopic} object we estimate the size of each constituent by invoking the equipartition theorem.
+The latter states that the kinetic energy of a single particle at temperature $T$ is of the order $mv^2 \approx k_B T$, where $m$ is the mass of the particle, $v$ its velocity, and $k_B$ is Boltzmann's constant.
+By identifying the particle's momentum via $mv = h/\lambda_\text{th}$ with $h = 2\pi\hbar$, we obtain the \emph{thermal de Broglie wavelength} $\lambda_\text{th} = h/\sqrt{mk_B T}$ of a single particle.
 For example, a single hydrogen atom at room temperature has $\lambda_\text{th}\approx 100$~nm.
 According to this reasoning, a physical system is macroscopic if $d\gg\lambda_\text{th}$.
+This crude estimate is sufficient for our purposes, for a more detailed discussion of ``macroscopicity'' see Ref.~\cite{JaegerAJP2014}.

 Moreover, we are interested in observing \emph{global} properties of such systems.
-For example, in Schr\"odinger's cat \emph{gedanken} experiment, we measure the whole cat, not just its tail, in order to determine its state of well-being.
+For example, in Schr\"odinger's cat \emph{gedanken} experiment we measure the whole cat, not just its tail, in order to determine its state of well-being.
 The corresponding elements of such global dynamical variables correspond to observables, $R$, that are highly non-local, i.e., they act non-trivially on the entire macroscopic object.

-Following Sec.~\ref{sec:ancilla-based}, the goal is now to engineer a suitable interaction between the system and a measuring device---the ancilla---such that the unitary~(\ref{eq system ancilla unitary}) ensues.
-After suitably choosing the initial ancilla state, this gives rise to the post measurement state~(\ref{eq: postmeasurestate}) as desired.
+Following Sec.~\ref{sec:ancilla-based}, the goal is now to engineer a suitable interaction between the system and a measuring device---the ancilla---such that the unitary of Eq.~\eqref{eq system ancilla unitary} ensues.
+After suitably choosing the initial ancilla state, this gives rise to the post measurement state of Eq.~\eqref{eq: postmeasurestate} as desired.
 Recalling Eq.~\eqref{eq Hamiltonian binary system ancilla}, the most straightforward way seems to be a system-ancilla Hamiltonian of the form

 with suitably chosen ancilla Hamiltonians $\{H_A(r)\}$.
 However, for highly non-local observables this implies that the projectors $\Pi_S(r)$ act non-trivially on a large part of the system.
 It follows that the Hamiltonian of Eq.~\eqref{eq SA general interaction} is unphysical in that it does not belong to the class of Hermitian operators corresponding to locally-interacting physical systems.